Armond White

-White is known for his provocative, idiosyncratic and often contrarian reviews, which have made him a controversial figure in film criticism.
-As an African-American, gay, and conservative film critic, he has been referred to as a "minority three times over in his profession."
+White is known for his provocative, idiosyncratic, and often contrarian reviews, which have made him a controversial figure in film criticism.
+As an African-American, gay, conservative film critic, he has been called a "minority three times over in his profession."

 Early life

 White was born in Detroit, the youngest of seven children.
 His family was the first African-American family to move to a primarily Jewish neighborhood on the city's northwest side, where he grew up.
-Raised Baptist, he later became Pentecostal, and identifies himself as "a believer."
+Raised Baptist, he later became Pentecostal, and identifies as "a believer."

-His interest in journalism and film criticism began as a student at Detroit's Central High School, when he first read the book Kiss Kiss Bang Bang by film critic Pauline Kael, whom he cites for "her willingness to go against the hype," along with Andrew Sarris, for his "sophisticated love of cinema," as being a major inspiration on his choice of professional career.
+White's interest in journalism and film criticism began as a student at Detroit's Central High School, when he first read the book Kiss Kiss Bang Bang by film critic Pauline Kael, whom he cites for "her willingness to go against the hype", along with Andrew Sarris, for his "sophisticated love of cinema", as major inspirations for his choice of career.
 White received a Bachelor of Arts in journalism at Wayne State University, followed by a Master of Fine Arts degree in film from Columbia University's School of the Arts in 1997.

 Career

 White was the arts editor for The City Sun, where he wrote film, music and theater criticism, for the span of its publication from 1984 to 1996.
 He was hired by New York Press in 1997 and wrote for the paper until it ceased publication in August 2011.
 He then assumed the editorship of its sister publication CityArts starting in September.

 White is a member of the National Society of Film Critics and New York Film Critics Online.
-He was the three-time chairman of the New York Film Critics Circle (1994, 2009 and 2010), and has also served as a member of the jury at the Sundance Film Festival, Tribeca Film Festival and Mill Valley Film Festival and was a member of several National Endowment for the Arts panels.
+He is a three-time chairman of the New York Film Critics Circle (1994, 2009 and 2010), has served as a member of the juries at the Sundance Film Festival, Tribeca Film Festival, and Mill Valley Film Festival, and was a member of several National Endowment for the Arts panels.
 He has taught classes on film at Columbia University and Long Island University.

 In 1992, White was one of nine newspaper and magazine writers to win the ASCAP Deems Taylor Award for music criticism.

 In January 2014, White was expelled from the New York Film Critics Circle for allegedly heckling director Steve McQueen at an event for the film 12 Years a Slave.
-White maintained his innocence, and characterized his expulsion as a "smear campaign."
-The previous year, White had shouted protests at Michael Moore, while Moore was delivering a speech, as White felt Moore had been unfairly maligning the Catholic Church.
-Following his 2014 explusion, film critics Harlan Jacobson and Thelma Adams defended White, with the latter describing the move as "Stalinist".
+White maintained his innocence, and called his expulsion a "smear campaign."
+The previous year, White had shouted protests at Michael Moore while Moore was delivering a speech, as White felt Moore had been unfairly maligning the Catholic Church.
+After White's expulsion, film critics Harlan Jacobson and Thelma Adams defended White, with the latter calling the move "Stalinist".
 White received an Anti-Censorship Award at the 35th annual American Book Awards for being "unfairly removed" from the critics' organization.